- the most common trouble call by service and repair HVAC companies

-- Pull the cover off the front of the thermostat.
-If it is a mechanical thermostat there should be a little adjuster tab in the center of it.
-This is your heat anticipator.
+Pull the cover off the front of the thermostat.
+If it is a mechanical thermostat, there should be a little adjuster tab in the center of it.
+That is your heat anticipator.
 It should have numbers ranging from 1.5 to .1.
-Take note of this setting and remember to set the new thermostat to this same setting if you are replacing a mechanical thermostat with another mechanical thermostat.
+Take note of this setting.
+Importantly, remember to set the new thermostat to this same setting.
+However, only if you are replacing a mechanical thermostat with another mechanical thermostat.
 You probably want to do this now before you proceed further.
 If you are replacing a mechanical thermostat with a digital thermostat, the digital thermostat should set itself automatically.
-If not read the instructions on the new thermostat for instructions on how to set the anticipator.
-This is very important.
+If not, read the instructions on the new thermostat for instructions on how to set the anticipator.
+That is very important.

 - Yellow to the thermostat Y terminal.
 This is for control of the air conditioning.